microsoft/r-server-campaign-optimization/Resources/Instructions/Typical_Workflow.md

 ## Introduction
 When a business launches a marketing campaign to interest customers in some new or existing product(s), they will typically use  a set of  business rules to select leads for their campaign.
 Machine learning can be used to help increase the response rate from these leads.
 This solution packet shows how to use a prediction model to increase the response rate to a campaign by recommending  **how to contact** (for example, e-mail, SMS, or cold call) as well as **when to contact** (day of week and time of day) each lead identified for use in a new campaign.

 This guide assumes you are using your own SQL Server for this solution.

-If you have deployed the Campaign Optimzation solution from the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/e992f8c1b29f4df897301d11796f9e7c) you should instead [visit this page](CIG_Workflow.md).
+*If you have deployed the Campaign Optimzation solution from the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/e992f8c1b29f4df897301d11796f9e7c) you should instead [use this guide](CIG_Workflow.md).*

 To demonstrate a typical workflow, we'll introduce you to a few personas.
 You can follow along by performing the same steps for each persona.

 NOTE: If you’re just interested in the outcomes of this process we have also created a fully automated solution that simulates the data, trains and scores the models by executing PowerShell scripts.
 This is the fastest way to deploy.
 See [PowerShell Instructions](Powershell_Instructions.md) for this deployment.

-## Server Setup and Configuration with Danny the DB Admin
+## Step 1: Server Setup and Configuration with Danny the DB Admin

-Let me introduce you to  Danny, the DB Admin.
+Let me introduce you to Danny, the Database Administrator.
 It is Danny's job to configure and maintain the SQL Server that stores all the historical data about campaigns at our insurance company.

 Danny was responsible for installing and configuring the SQL Server.
 You can perform these steps by using the instructions in <a href="START_HERE.md">START HERE</a>.

-## Data Prep and Modeling with Debra the Data Scientist
+## Step 2: Data Prep and Modeling with Debra the Data Scientist

 Now let's meet Debra, the Data Scientist.
 Debra's job is to use historical data to predict a model for future campaigns.
+Debra's preferred language for developing the models is using R and SQL.
+She  uses Microsoft R Services with SQL Server 2016 as it provides the capability to run large datasets and also is not constrained by memory restrictions of Open R.  After analyzing the data she opted to create multiple models and choose the best one.

-She will actually create two models and compare them, then use the one she likes best to compute a prediction for each combination of day, time, and channel for each lead, and then select the combination with the highest probability of conversion - this will be the recommendation for that lead.
+She will create two machine learning models and compare them, then use the one she likes best to compute a prediction for each combination of day, time, and channel for each lead, and then select the combination with the highest probability of conversion - this will be the recommendation for that lead.

 Debra will work on her own machine, using  using  [R Client](https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows) to execute these R scripts.
 She will need to [install and configure an R IDE](https://msdn.microsoft.com/en-us/microsoft-r/r-client-get-started#configure-ide) to use with R Client.